‘Washing of the Water,’ Peter Gabriel

 To get this love untied

-So tough to stay with this thing, cos if I follow through
+So tough to stay with this thing, cause if I follow through

 I face what I denied